Timm04/general-immersion-language-guide/docs/Tradtional methods/Methods.md

 Someone who is interested in something will inherently pour in more effort into something than someone who is not interested in that same thing.
 They're less likely to give up and actually try to understand whatever interest they have.
 It lacks **personal interest driven material** to motivate students and real world exposure of the language as in material made **by natives for natives** to solidify itself as a language learning method justifiable to follow for years.
 Especially when there are different methods that solve these issues and make you achieve your goals faster, easier and more enjoyable.

 So what would be that faster, easier and more enjoyable way to learn a language?
 Is there a method that fulfils our criteria for a good method?
 Yes there is!
 I'm referring to a method we all know and have been doing ever since we were born.
 It's a method we have been using so much we forgot it when we actually want to learn a language.
-It's called Immersion.